Paraeducator Minimum Employment Requirements.

 Education Testing Service Paraeducator Assessment.

-The private organization ETS offers a paraeducator assessment, called the ETS ParaPro Assessment.
+The private organization Education Testing Service (ETS) offers a paraeducator assessment, called the ETS ParaPro Assessment.
 According to the ETS, the assessment was developed in response to federal law that allows paraeducators to meet minimum employment requirements by demonstrating knowledge of, and the ability to assist in, the instruction of reading, writing, and mathematics.

 The assessment is available online at an individual's home or on a computer at certain test centers.
-Both options are monitored by a human proctor and are available during business hours.
+Both options are monitored by a human proctor and so only available during specified business hours.
 Test-takers have 2.5 hours to finish 90 multiple-choice questions.

-The Paraeducator Board is a statutorily created nine-member board whose duties include establishing requirements related to the paraeducator standards of practice, mandatory paraeducator certificates, and optional paraeducator certificates.
+The Paraeducator Board is a statutorily created 9-member board whose duties include establishment of requirements related to the paraeducator standards of practice, mandatory paraeducator certificates, and optional paraeducator certificates.

-Minimum employment requirements for paraeducators are revised so that a paraeducator must have received a passing score on one of the assessments approved by the Paraeducator Board, rather than have received a passing grade on the Education Testing Service paraeducator assessment.
+Minimum employment requirements for paraeducators are revised so that a paraeducator must have received a passing grade on an assessment approved by the Paraeducator Board, rather than on the the Education Testing Service paraeducator assessment.